Saturday, June 30, 2007

 What's interesting is, as big as the characters got, both started in small, stand-alone films.
 Rocky, a fine movie that won the Oscar, was a small film that seemed to come out of nowhere, not a pre-packaged smash.
 First Blood, not nearly as good a movie, is also pretty small--a drifter who ticks off small-town sheriff has to open up a can of Green Beret whup-ass.

 Rocky is a washed-up boxer who proves himself worthy not by winning, but by going the distance.
 Rambo is a Vietnam vet who can outwit the authorities, but can't deal with the regular world--he breaks down in the end, and turns himself in rather than be killed.
 But after these originals, both Hollywood and Stallone changed.
 In the sequels, these characters became almost superhuman.
-Rock could beat up the toughest guys in the world and take almost any amount of punishment.
+Rocky could beat up the toughest guys in the world and take almost any amount of punishment.
 Rambo became, literally, an one-man army (an army of one?).

 What got lost was the human level.
 The original films had a story to tell, and the protagonists had an arc.
 For the sequels, you only had the character, not the story--so the second (and third, etc.) time around, you're just seeing what amazing new tricks the character can do.